meganwang08/SARS-CoV-2-Genetic-Interactions-in-Yeast/genetic interactions/index.md

 {% include section.html %}
 # <i class="fas fa-table"></i> Genetic Interactions Determined by SPA Screens

 Below is a tool to find a lists of hits for each SPA screen we conducted.
 You may sort the list by interaction type (SDL or suppressor).
 This list is incomplete with only the Nsp10-Nsp14 queries and will be updated with results from previous screens.
-Additionally, I will add in a function to sort and search the table.

 {% comment %}
 {% include search-box.html %}